grasslandnetwork/cliptions/README.md

 - **Transparent**: All calculations and rankings are verifiable

 ### Example Round
-1. Target: Frame at 1:30:57 PM EST from live stream of a cat sanctuary
+1. Target: #targetframe20250223_133057EST from live stream of a cat sanctuary
 2. Players submit predictions like:
    - "Cat shelter with caretakers"
    - "People caring for cats indoors"